GmBodhi/shandler/README.md

 }
 ```
 #### Command Options
 You might've thought what all we can do with the `options`.
-Well you can refer [here](https://discord.com/developers/docs/interactions/slash-commands#applicationcommandoption)
+Well you can refer [here](https://discord.com/developers/docs/interactions/slash-commands#applicationcommandoption) at the Discord Doumentation.

 ### Wrapper
-#### setup.
+#### Starting Setup.
 ```js
 //index.js
 const SHClient = require('shandler');